behrica/casagemas/README.md

 The following code in the repl adds the viewers of casagemas to Clerk, for all namespaces.
-Attention: adding the viewers from a ns `requires` teh ns.
+Attention: adding the viewers from a ns `requires` the ns.
 For some of them this expects specific libs on the classpath.
 See the code to discover which are needed.
 This will be documented better soon.